saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-2-working-with-json.md

 JSON is case-sensitive, does not care about whitespaces and does not offer a way to put in any comments.
 Another thing that is nice to know is that every JSON file is also a valid YAML file.

+The following is a table that show what happens when Python is encoded to JSON and when JSON is decoded to Python.
+The first column shows the Python data structures.
+The second column displays what values those data structures turn into when they are encoded into JSON.
+The last column shows the data structure that you'll end up with after you decode JSON to Python.

 | Python data structures | encodes to JSON | decodes to Python |
 | ---------------------- | --------------- | ----------------- |